braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 ## Image size

 Refer to the following table for recommended image sizes.
-Smaller, high quality images will load faster, so it’s recommended to use the smallest asset possible to achieve your desired output.
+Smaller, high-quality images will load faster, so use the smallest asset possible to achieve your desired output.

 |     Size    | Header Image Width |  Body Image Width  |   File Types  |
 |:-----------:|:------------------:|:------------------:|:-------------:|